Reverse Stable Diffusion: What prompt was used to generate this image?

 \section{Method}

-\textbf{Overview.} Our approach for the image-to-prompt-embedding generation task employs four image encoders to extract image representations.
+\textbf{Overview.} Our approach for the image-to-prompt-embedding generation task employs an image encoder to extract image representations.
 These representations are then converted into sentence embeddings using dense layers.
-To train these models, we use a novel training pipeline that integrates multiple novel components.
-An overview of the proposed training pipeline is shown in Figure~\ref{fig_pipeline_full}.
+To train the encoder, we propose a novel training pipeline that integrates multiple novel components.
+An overview of the proposed training pipeline is shown in Figure~\ref{fig_pipeline}.
 We train our model using two objectives.
 The main objective estimates the cosine distance between the predicted and the target sentence embeddings.
 The second objective aims to accomplish a classification task by predicting whether the words from a predefined vocabulary are present in the original prompt, given the generated image.
-Our pipeline employs a curriculum learning strategy, filtering out complex examples in the initial training iterations.
+Our pipeline also employs a curriculum learning strategy, filtering out complex examples in the initial training iterations.
 As the training process continues, we gradually increase the complexity threshold, until we encompass all training samples.
-Finally, our training pipeline embeds a domain-adaptive kernel learning method to boost the performance of the overall framework.